OpenRiak/riak_kv/docs/QueryAPI.md

 There is a relatively fixed cost per query, even where 0 results are returned - there is a fairly minimal difference in the cost of scanning 10K index entries and scanning 10.

 The evaluation and filter expression language is a work in progress.  so it is also possible to submit an Issue (or a PR) to request an extension to the functions provided.
 Extensions under consideration are:
-- An evaluation function that calculate a Levenshtein distance between an attribute value and a given string;
+- An evaluation function that calculate the Jaro-similarity between an attribute value and a given string (Erlang has included jaro_similarity/2 since OTP 27);
-- An evaluation function that converts a given string into a soundex representation of that string.
+- An evaluation function that converts a given string into a soundex representation of that string (currently Riak users have implemented Soundex support simply by adding additional indexes with soundex variations of the required terms).

 ## Example (1) - A Simple People Search Index